pelikhan/action-genai-issue-dedup/README.md

 - **Issue Retrieval**: The script retrieves the current issue and a configurable set of other issues from the repository, filtered by state, labels, creation date, and count.
 The current issue is excluded from the comparison set.

-- **Prompt Construction**: For each group of issues, the script constructs a prompt that defines the current issue and the group of other issues (grouped to fit in the context window).
-The prompt instructs the LLM to compare the current issue against each candidate, providing a CSV output with the issue number, reasoning, and a verdict (`DUP` for duplicate, `UNI` for unique).
+- **Batch detection using small LLM**: For each group of issues, the script constructs a prompt that defines the current issue and the group of other issues (grouped to fit in the context window).
+The prompt instructs the **small** LLM to compare the current issue against each candidate, providing a CSV output with the issue number, reasoning, and a verdict (`DUP` for duplicate, `UNI` for unique).

-- **LLM Evaluation**: The prompt is sent to the LLM, which returns a CSV-formatted response.
-The script parses this response to identify which issues are considered duplicates based on the verdict column.

-- **Duplicate Aggregation**: The process continues in groups until the configured maximum number of duplicates (`maxDuplicates`) is found or all candidate issues are processed.
+- **Single duplicate validation using large LLM**: If the LLM identifies duplicates, the script runs a validation LLM prompt using a **large** model to confirm the duplicate hit.

 - **Result Output**: If duplicates are found, their issue numbers and titles are output.
 If no duplicates are found, the action is cancelled with an appropriate message.

-This approach leverages LLM reasoning to semantically compare issues, providing scalable and context-aware deduplication within the constraints of API limits and token budgets.

 ## Inputs